beaker-project/beaker/documentation/user-guide/customizing-installation.rst

     ``ignoredisk=--drives=sdb,sdc``, or to use only certain disks for the installation, for example ``ignoredisk=--only-use=sda,sdb``.

+``install_task_requires``
+    If defined, Beaker will include the packages required by every task in the recipe.
+The packages will be populated in the kickstart ``%packages`` section, causing Anaconda to install them.

+    For Fedora 29 and RHEL8 and later versions, this variable is *not* defined by default.
+The default harness, Restraint, will install task requirements before executing each task.

+    This variable *is* defined by default for older distros, where the default harness is Beah.
+    Beah does not install task requirements, instead it relies on the requirements being populated in %packages and installed by Anaconda.

 ``keyboard=<layout>``
     Keyboard layout to use.
 Default is ``us``.